-The effectiveness of chicken soup has been touted by Jewish scholars and plenty of moms and grandmas for centuries.
+The effectiveness of chicken soup has been touted by scholars and plenty of moms and grandmas for centuries.
 Chicken soup is usually made by simmering a variety of vegetables and chicken bones for a few hours.
 The long cooking time allows for minerals like zinc, phosphorus, calcium and magnesium to get into the liquid.
 The minerals from those vegetables—like onions, celery, carrots and maybe leeks, parsnips or turnips—all seep into the liquid as well.
 Certainly chicken soup can help you stay hydrated, and the warm liquid can help soothe a sore throat.
 And the benefits may go beyond that: A study from the University of Nebraska concluded that chicken soup may contain anti-inflammatory agents that could help alleviate a cold.
 Make Greek Lemon Chicken & Orzo Soup (pictured above) or try any of these Chicken Soup Recipes to Fight a Cold.

-Turmeric has been used in India for many years as a medicinal herb, and it's growing in popularity now in the United States.
+Turmeric has been used globally for many years as a medicinal herb, and it's growing in popularity now in the United States.
 What makes turmeric so special is its active compounds called curcuminoids, with curcumin being the primary curcuminoid.
 "Curcumin has powerful anti-inflammatory and antioxidant properties that have displayed possible health benefits in recent studies," explains Kathy Siegel, M.S., RDN, CDN, nutrition communication consultant at Triad to Wellness Consulting and author of The 30-Minute Clean Eating Cookbook.
 "Because of these active ingredients, turmeric may help alleviate the pain and swelling of a sore throat by inhibiting inflammation."

 Curcumin has also has received a great deal of attention because of its antiviral and antibacterial properties.
 Siegel says, "Curcumin may possibly help fight against influenza virus, as well as strains of staphylococcus and streptococcus—the bacteria and viruses most commonly found with sore throats."
 Siegel recommends soothing your sore throat by enjoying turmeric tea, gargling with a solution of warm water, black pepper, salt and turmeric powder, or enjoying a trendy golden milk—turmeric powder, black pepper and honey steeped in boiling milk (the black pepper helps increase curcumin's bioavailability).

 6. Chamomile Tea